MAT34525/A4S1_WMLMS/README.md

 ```
 /
-├─ Database         : The sql and python scripts to setup and populate the database
-|
-├─ WMLMS_Frontend   : The front end (angular / typescript / css / html) code of the tool
+├─ Frontend     : The front end (angular / typescript / css / html) code
+|                 of the tool
 |                 This is used for the UI and connects to the back end
 |
-├─ WMLMS_Backend    : The back end (node / typescript) code of the tool
+├─ Backend      : The back end (node / typescript) code of the tool
 |                 This is used to link the database to the front end
+|                 It also contains database creation and population
+|                 scripts and datasets
 |
-├─ NodeJS_React     : Presentation video, installation video
+├─ NodeJS_React : Installation and presentation videos
 ```

 ## Installation guide